technoly/neos-eventstore-cycleadapter/README.md

 It is essentially an adaption of the [Doctrine adapter](https://github.com/neos/eventstore-doctrineadapter) for [Cycle ORM](https://cycle-orm.dev/) / the [Spiral framework](https://spiral.dev/).

 > **Note**
-> Currently this package supports MySQL (including MariaDB) and SQLite.
+> Currently this package supports MySQL (including MariaDB) and PostgreSQL.

 ## Usage